 - Kendall, KD, D Dittrich-Reed, M Niemiller, and EE Schussler.
 2014.
-Helping graduate teaching assistants use student evaluations as professional development.
+Helping graduate teaching assistants in biology use student evaluations as professional development.
 American Biology Teacher 76(9): 584-588.

 - Bautista, NU, EE Schussler, and SM Rybczynski.
 2014.
 Instructional experiences of graduate assistants implementing explicit and reflective introductory biology laboratories.
 International Journal of Science Education 36(7): 1184-1209.

 - Kendall, KD and EE Schussler.
 2013.
 The effect of instructor title on student instructional expectations.
 International Journal for the Scholarship of Teaching and Learning 8(1): Article 10. http://digitalcommons.georgiasouthern.edu/ij-sotl/vol8/iss1/10

 - Kendall, KD and EE Schussler.
 2013.
 More than words: Probing the terms undergraduate students use to describe their instructors.
 International Journal of Teaching and Learning in Higher Education 25(2): 200-212.